estahn/k8s-image-swapper/docs/configuration.md

 This can be used in conjunction with [JMESPath.org](https://jmespath.org/) which has a live editor that can be used as a playground to experiment with more complex queries.

-### RepositoryCustomTags

-This provides a way to add custom tags to newly created repositories.
-This may be useful while looking at AWS costs.
-It's a slice of `Name` and `Value`.

-!!! example
-    ```yaml
-    repositoryCustomTags:
-      - name: cluster
-        value: myCluster
-    ```

 ## Target

 This section configures details about the image target.